 Residential schools and child welfare policies leave echoes in First Nations, Inuit, and Métis communities.
 Traditional ways of rearing children have been interrupted.
 This video captures with sensitivity and honesty the journey to healing as voiced by participants in this extraordinary event, hosted in Ottawa March 12-14 by the National Collaborating Centre for Aboriginal Health.
 Woven throughout are the cultural talents, performances, and insights of many of the participants.

-Preparing for Parenthood (I Am Your Child Video Series)
+To Be a Father (I Am Your Child Video Series)

 New research has shown that fathers can have an enormous impact on children – from how well they succeed in school, to how they get along with their friends.

 This generation of dads is responding to the challenge, by taking a more active role in everything from changing diapers to helping with homework … and it’s paying off, as you’ll hear from men who talk about the rewards of being close to their kids.

 This video provides information on:

 - How fathering begins even before the baby is born

 - How dads can connect with their children right from the start

 - What fathers can do to foster a close relationship with their children – even when they live miles apart